-Like ME/CFS, and FM, there is not currently a laboratory test to confirm a diagnosis of MCS.
+There is not currently a laboratory test to confirm a diagnosis of MCS.
 No agreed upon biomarker(s) exist for MCS.

 The first port of call would be your GP.
 Because of the lack of any specialists in MCS specifically in Australia you might be referred to an allergy specialist or allergy unit at a hospital.